Column: Briefly, Tiger was back atop the Masters leaderboard

 The booming drives seemed the same on a day when the ball was carrying far for everyone.
 The putting stroke was good enough, especially on the 14th hole when Woods drained a putt from across the hilly green for an improbable birdie.

 And perhaps the most important thing?
-The confidence seemed back, even if Woods didn’t quite get his history right after a 2 under 70 left him one shot off the lead after the first round.
+The confidence seemed back, even if Woods didn’t quite get his history right after a 2 under 70 left him four shots off the lead after the first round.

 “It’s not a bad start,” Woods said.
 “I’ve only shot like under 70 one time (in the opening round), but I’ve shot 70 the four times that I have won here.”